mbideau/gimme-a-man/README.md

 format, even if *Texinfo* is recommended, because it was way simpler for me to manipulate to achieve my goal in short time.

-But, despite its simplicity and old age, it was not easy (i.e.: few minutes) to understand how `troff/groff` worked, and especialy to know that I should use the specific set of `groff` macros for `man` and find a proper documentation for this set.
+Despite its simplicity and old age, it was not easy (i.e.: few minutes) to understand how `troff/groff` worked, and especialy to know that I should use the specific set of `groff` macros for `man` and find a proper documentation for this set.